Last Updated: March 21, 2022

 Contact Your Credit Card Issuer

 The very first thing you should do is contact your credit card issuer.
-They might be open to working out a custom payment plan with you—their cardholder—which would make the repayment process much easier for you.
+They might be open to working out a custom pay plan with you—their cardholder—which would make the repayment process much easier for you.
 Credit card delinquency rates have decreased during the ongoing pandemic, making creditors especially sympathetic during this period.

 Focus on the Minimum Payments